Hexworks/the-cogitator/_posts/2018-02-10-exploring-kotlin-useful-stdlib-functions.md

 ## Immutable Collections

+> Note that these collections in Kotlin are not immutable in fact, it is only the interface which does not allow mutation.
+ There are some pitfalls to this.
+Take a look at my [other article about the topic](http://the-cogitator.com/2017/10/02/kotlin-pitfalls-and-how-to-avoid-them.html#java-interop-with-unmodifiable-collections) where I explain this problem.

 Immutable collections are perfect for functional programming since every operation defined on them returns a new version of the old collection without changing it.
 This also means that they are safe from a concurrency perspective since we don't need locks to work with them.